karacsm/space-colonization/README.md

 </p>

 C++ header only implementation of the space colonization algorithm described in [http://algorithmicbotany.org/papers/colonization.egwnp2007.pdf](http://algorithmicbotany.org/papers/colonization.egwnp2007.pdf).
 The [nanoflann](https://github.com/jlblancoc/nanoflann) KD-tree implementation is used for fast nearest neighbor searches.

+## How to use

+Just include spacecol.hpp in your project (for an example see example.cpp).